How to Register a Company in Hong Kong

 Hong Kong registered address (usually provided by your agent)

-Company secretary (also provided by agent)
+Company secretary (also provided by your agent)

 Chosen company name and business activity